 Careful wound care and good nutrition are essential for people with epidermolysis bullosa.
 Blisters can lead to scarring, infection and deformity.
 Your doctor can show you how to care for blisters properly and advise you on ways to prevent them.

 If blisters are left intact, they can enlarge, which creates a bigger wound when they finally break.
 Talk to your doctor about safe ways for you to break and drain blisters before they get too large.
 Your doctor can also recommend products to use to keep the affected areas moist to promote healing, such as gauze that contains a moisturizing agent, and prevent infection.

 When tending to your child's wounds:

-- Always wash your hands before touching your child's blisters.
+- Wash your hands before touching your child's blisters or changing dressings.

 - If a soiled dressing sticks, don't pull it off.
 Soak the area in warm water until the dressing loosens.

 Easing the pain of blisters and wound care: